lindsayrr8/lindsayrr8.github.io/_posts/2025-01-15-my-new-blog-post.md

 Just glancing at this map without much further interpretation, you can tell that in 2024, many people moved *out* of states like California, New York, Illinois, and Louisiana, among others.
 At the same time, many people moved *in* to states like Idaho, the Carolinas, and Tennessee, among others.

+The Tax Foundation attributes a large part of the incentive for this interstate migration to Americans seeking destination states with lower tax rates.
+It is also reasonable to surmise that many of these 2024 movers were leaving major cities and flocking to areas with an overall lower cost of living.

+Two observations that surprised me about this data have to do with my own state and one I've been eye-balling.
+Having lived in my metropolitan Florida city for over 16 years now, I have certainly seen exponential population growth, particularly in recent years.